PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Social Authentication and Player Profile/Automating User Password Change.md

     }
 ```

 ## Changing Password Using The SDK

 ### Sending E-Mail

-For this step you'll have to allow the user to input their E-Mail.
-Once they've passed in their E-Mail you will need to have a function which creates an *object* (New Object,GSData,GSRequestData) which stores the '*email*' and '*action*' variables.
-The '*action*' string variable will be set to "*passwordRecoveryRequest*".
-When both variables have been set and stored in in the object, call the Authentication Request and send that object as *scriptData*.
-Make sure you leave spaces or quotes for both Username and Password fields for the Authentication request.
+*8.* For this step you'll have to allow the user to input their E-Mail:
+* When they've passed in their E-Mail, you'll need to have a function which creates an *object* (New Object, GSData, GSRequestData) which stores the '*email*' and '*action*' variables.
+* The '*action*' string variable will be set to "*passwordRecoveryRequest*".
+* When both variables have been set and stored in the object, call the *AuthenticationRequest* and send that object as *scriptData*.
+Make sure you leave spaces or quotes for both Username and Password fields for the *AuthenticationRequest*.

 ### Changing Password

-After the player has been sent a token, they'll want to be able to change their password.
-Allow the player to input their token and a new password.
-Once the player has passed these values through, create an object which stores the variable '*token*' as a string , '*password*' as a string which will store the value of the password passed in and '*action*' as a string set as "*resetpassword*".
-Once the object has been set, send it as *scriptData* using the Authentication request.
-Make sure you leave spaces or quotes for both Username and Password fields for the Authentication request.
+*9.* After the player has been sent a token, they'll want to be able to change their password:
+* Allow the player to input their token and a new password.
+* When the player has passed these values through, create an object which stores the variable '*token*' as a string, '*password*' as a string which will store the value of the password passed in and '*action*' as a string set as "*resetpassword*".
+* When the object has been set, send it as *scriptData* using the *AuthenticationRequest*.
+Make sure you leave spaces or quotes for both Username and Password fields for the *AuthenticationRequest*.